dannyvanderpol/php_web_framework/docs/uris_with_parameters.md

 )
 ```

-isEach parameter is a key value pair.
-If a parameter are omitted, it is also not in the array.
+Each parameter is a key value pair.
+If a parameter is omitted, it is also not in the array.
 This can be checked using `isset($parameters["param_1"])`.

 Parameters can also be added in a traditional way.